bbangert/velruse/docs/providers.rst

 Yahoo
 =====

-Like Google, Yahoo accepts an OpenID+OAuth hybrid authentication granting access to Yahoo applications while authenticating a user for sign-on.
+Like Google, Yahoo offers either plain OpenID for authentication or an OpenID+OAuth hybrid authentication granting access to Yahoo applications while authenticating a user for sign-on.
 Unlike Google, Yahoo requires the application to register in advance the scope of the API token to issue.
 Using the Yahoo OAuth requires registration of a Yahoo application.

 Yahoo Developer Links: